Guided Facility Tours

 To improve the current user flow, I led a workshop with stakeholders to revisit the user flow and came up with 3 design principles to guide the design:

-Instant and clear feedback on what was completed
+Instant feedback — Ensure users know what was completed and recorded.

 Explorations